At The Daily Muse, we aim to bring you, the ambitious Gen Y woman, smart, practical, and inspirational advice for your career and your life.

 When Liza Donnelly began selling her work to The New Yorker in 1979, she was the youngest cartoonist there and one of only three women.
 Things have changed, thankfully, but one thing has lingered: the failure of women to speak our minds.
 You must speak up, Liza tells her younger self.
 (She’s now making up for lost time at TED, the United Nations, and on TV interviews worldwide.)

-Founder & CEO, If We Ran the World
+Cindy Gallop, Founder and CEO of If We Ran the World

 From the moment we're born, the world conspires to make us feel insecure, says Cindy Gallop.
 And she wants to change that: she seeks to redefine the way society thinks an older woman should act and look, and she would remind her younger self that she’s beautiful—exactly the way she is (we agree).